pjtunstall/mad/README.md

 The multiplayer Bomberman game is working in Chrome, Brave, Firefox, and Safari.
 Not yet tested in Edge.
 As in the single-player version from make-your-game, all bonus powerups are implemented except bomb-push/throw.

 A mini-framework (overReact) has been added to the version in branch `frame`.
 It won't be added to `main`.
-The famework is just being used for the intial render of the game grid.
+The framework is just being used for the intial render of the game grid.
 For more detail, see this [discussion](framework.md), which includes the original plan and thoughts on developing it further, together with a catalog of all code in index.html and main.js that affects the game part of the DOM.
 I don't see see any gain to be had from integrating it more thoroughly.

 Notes: